 Identifying linked cases

-Assessment of service user cases when considering any potential outbreak should also include service users who have either been transferred from the care home / residential setting to hospital or died within the same time period of 14 days.
+The assessment of linked service user cases when considering any potential outbreak should include those individuals who are present in the location where a case has been identified.
+It should also include service users who have either been transferred from the setting to hospital, or elsewhere, or died within the same time period of 14 days.

 Continue with symptom vigilance in staff and service users and robust application of IPC measures.

-Service providers do not require to contact the HPT following a single confirmed staff case if there are no further staff or service users that are symptomatic or confirmed cases.
-Local policies can be implemented for notifying a single staff case.
+In many cases, service providers do not require to contact the HPT following a single confirmed staff case if there are no further staff or service users that are symptomatic or confirmed cases.
+A documented risk assessment should support that decision.

-When investigating COVID-19 transmission in a care home / residential setting and implementing mitigation measures, this should be decoupled from the identification of staff cases if no links are found.
+When investigating COVID-19 transmission in a setting and implementing mitigation measures, this should be decoupled from the identification of staff cases if no links are found.

 Declaring an outbreak

-An Incident Management Team (IMT) may be convened and led by the HPT.
+An IMT may be convened and led by the HPT.

-If not, support will be provided directly by the HPT.
+If not, support will be provided directly by the HPT, when indicated.

 Higher-risk settings: testing

-This includes influenza, in line with local diagnostic laboratory protocols.
+This can include influenza and other organisms, in line with local diagnostic laboratory protocols.

-When a cluster of symptomatic cases arises, it is now acceptable practice to submit samples for up to five symptomatic service users to confirm the pathogen.
+When a cluster of symptomatic cases arises, it is good practice to submit samples for up to five symptomatic service users to confirm the pathogen.

 Additional cases matching the outbreak case definition do not all need to be tested once the pathogen is identified.

-Testing arrangements during an outbreak is at the discretion of the local HPT.
+Testing arrangements during an outbreak are at the discretion of the local HPT.